North Elmsall

-North Elmsall (/ˈɛmsəl/ EM-səl) is a village and civil parish in the City of Wakefield district in West Yorkshire, England.
-It had a population of 4,093 in 2001 and 3,873 in 2011.
+North Elmsall (/ˈɛmsəl/ EM-səl) is a village in the civil parish of Upton and North Elmsall, in the City of Wakefield district in West Yorkshire, England.
+The parish had a population of 4,093 in 2001 and 3,873 in 2011.
 Until 1974 it was part of Hemsworth Rural District.
 The parish is seven miles from Pontefract, nine miles from Barnsley and Doncaster, and eleven miles from Wakefield.